NeuromorphicComputing/SoftHebb/README.md

 - One might have to create env first with the specific python version (3.8.11), install torch (as mentioned before, or specify build in case it defaults to cpu version), and then rest of dependencies.

-## Commands to reproduce experiments in the paper
+## Commands to reproduce experiments in the ICLR 2023 paper
 Before running experiments:
 - Make sure conda environment is [installed](#quick-start) and [working](#troubleshoot)
 - Set data path, as explained [here](#set-data-path)